Dental Terms

 In cases where the entire pulp, including the root canal(s) of the tooth, is affected, a pulpectomy is necessary.
 During a pulpectomy, the diseased pulp tissue is completely removed from both the crown and root.
 The canals are thoroughly cleansed, medicated, and, in the case of primary teeth, filled with a resorbable material.
 Finally, a stainless steel crown or appropriate restoration is placed.

-Contact Downtown Dentistry at (519) 821-7640 to schedule an appointment with Dr. Jarek Foksa for gentle and effective pulp therapy for your child.
-Our practice is conveniently located at 55 Cork St. E., Suite 304 in Guelph, ON, providing specialized care for pediatric dental needs.
+Contact MarketDental at (123) 456-7890 to schedule an appointment with Dr. John Doe for gentle and effective pulp therapy for your child.
+Our practice is conveniently located at 18035A 107 Avenue NW in Edmonton, AB, providing specialized care for pediatric dental needs.

 You might be interested in...